OrlandoDevs/orlandodevs.github.io/_drafts/orlando-devs-salaries.md

 <hr />

-## Satisfaction by company type
+## Satisfaction by Company Type

-A huge part of this survey is assessing developers' satisfaction in a established company versus a startup.
-In this following graph we'll look not only at how satisfied they are in each company type, as well as which programming languages they're using while their at it.
+A huge part of this survey is assessing developers’ satisfaction in a Established Company versus a Startup.
+This next graph includes the satisfaction rate by company type and programming languages used.

 <img src="/assets/authors/sergiocruz/orlando-salaries/satisfaction-by-company-and-language.png" class="img-large img-center" alt="Satisfaction by programming languages and company types" />